rherbonnet/rherbonnet.github.io/_pages/about.md

 About me
 ======
 This is an incredibly brief description of me.
+I was born and now I'm in New York.

 Education
 ======
-Attended high school at the Stedelijk Gymnasium in Breda, the Netherlands 2000-2006 Bachelor of Physics at the University of Leiden in the Netherlands 2006-2009 Bachelor of Astronomy at the University of Leiden in the Netherlands 2006-2009 Master of Astronomy at the University of Leiden in the Netherlands 2009-2012 PhD in Astronomy at the University of Leiden in the Netherlands 2012-2017 Postdoc in Astronomy at the State University of New York at Stony Brook, USA 2017-now
+Attended high school at the Stedelijk Gymnasium in Breda, the Netherlands 2000-2006 \\
+Bachelor of Physics at the University of Leiden in the Netherlands 2006-2009 \\
+Bachelor of Astronomy at the University of Leiden in the Netherlands 2006-2009 \\
+Master of Astronomy at the University of Leiden in the Netherlands 2009-2012 \\
+PhD in Astronomy at the University of Leiden in the Netherlands 2012-2017 \\
+Postdoc in Astronomy at the State University of New York at Stony Brook, USA 2017-now \\